cljacoby/aws-notes/readme.md

     * ACL (Access Control Lists)
     * Torrent info
 * Uplpoading to S3 will return an HTTP 200 response status code on succesful upload
+* Default limit of 100 buckets per account in S3

 ## S3 Create an S3 Bucket Exam Tips
 * Buckets are a universal namespace